 While joining the company, your MD might have told you the purpose of your appointment.
 What is his priority?
 Please act accordingly.

-Otherwise, please collect and consolidate all the details of the employees, their application, resume, copy of educational certificates, and experience certificates, address proof, offer of employment letter, appointment letter, their salary details, other benefits, promotion, performance appraisal – everything.
-Start filing and maintaining individual staff-wise.
-If the appointment letters are not issued, then start preparing and get the same signed by your MD and issue them to the employees.
+Otherwise, please collect and consolidate all the details of the employees, their applications, resumes, copies of educational certificates, experience certificates, address proofs, offers of employment letters, appointment letters, their salary details, other benefits, promotions, performance appraisals—everything.
+Start filing and maintaining individual staff-wise records.
+If the appointment letters are not issued, then start preparing them, get the same signed by your MD, and issue them to the employees.
 Keep the accepted copy in their personal file.

 Wish you all the best.